 The Australia Catholic Theological Association on 9th of July 2011 at its annual general meeting in Sydney awarded John as a "Fellow of the Australian Catholic Theological Association" in recognition of his achievements "in the foremost ranks of Australian theologians".
 The ACTA's citation for the award was received with unanimous acclamation.
 HERE IS THE FULL TEXT OF THE CITATION

-Fr John's long and distinguished service as a world-ranking theologian began in the 1950s and has continued to his recent retirement at 'Montbel', Hunters Hill, NSW.
+Fr John's long and distinguished service as a world-ranking theologian began in the 1950s.
+He has stopped writting since early 2018.